open-SDI/sdi_turtlebot3_toy_app_ws/README.md

 ### Debug

-To carefully examine the logs of different modules in separate shells, execute launch files for each package in different shells.
+To carefully examine the logs of different modules in separate terminals, execute launch files for each package in different terminals.

 1. Launch `my_localization.launch.py` in the workspace.